JayaniLakshika/paper-quollr/paper-quollr.md

 # Discussion

-This paper presents the R package `quollr` to develop a way to take the fitted model, as represented by the positions of points in 2D, and turn it into a high-dimensional wireframe to overlay on the data, viewing it with a tour.
+This paper presents the R package `quollr` to develop a way to take the fitted model, as represented by the positions of points in $2\text{-}D$, and turn it into a high-dimensional wireframe to overlay on the data, viewing it with a tour.

 The paper includes a clustering example to illustrate how `quollr` is useful to assess which NLDR technique and which (hyper)parameter choice gives the most accurate representation.
 In addition, how to select parameters for hexagonal binning and fitting model are explained.

 Possible future improvements would be...<!--assess the preservation of local and glocal structure w.r.t 2D and high-D distance comparison-->

-This new tool provides an effective start point for automatically creating regular hexagons and help to evaluate which NLDR technique and which hyperparameter choice gives the most accurate representation of $p-D$ data.
+This new tool provides an effective start point for automatically creating regular hexagons and help to evaluate which NLDR technique and which hyperparameter choice gives the most accurate representation of $p\text{-}D$ data.

 # Acknowledgements